Bill Cosby: Advertising

+Cosby appeared in commercials for Coca-Cola's 1979 campaign, "Have a Coke and a Smile," and made a guest appearance at the Great Get-Together, a major bottlers' convention held that year.
+This campaign continued into 1981.
+Cosby returned as Coca-Cola's spokesperson in its 1982 "Coke Is It" campaign, a series of commercials mocking the Pepsi Challenge.
+Cosby continued to be a Jell-O spokesman through the 1990s.
+He was present for the lighting of the brand's first billboard in New York's Times Square in 1998.
+In 1999, Cosby's 25th year as spokesman for Jell-O, was also the final year he appeared in its advertising.
+The company distributed 120,000 copies of his picture book series, Little Bill, into American public libraries.
+Despite the transitions of advertising agencies and despite the 1989 merger of General Foods into Kraft, the then-newly merged company Kraft General Foods let Cosby remain with Jell-O as their spokesperson.
+He appeared at the Utah State Senate in 2001 to designate Jell-O the official state snack, and made a promotional visit to the Jell-O Gallery in 2004.
+In 2010, Cosby returned to Jell-O as executive producer for the company's "Hello Jell-O" campaign.
+In return, the brand sponsored his weekly web show OBKB, a children's interview series similar to Kids Say the Darndest Things.
+As of 2002, Cosby's time with Jell-O was considered the longest-standing celebrity endorsement in American advertising history.

+Cosby has not appeared in advertising roles since the widespread publicization of his sexual assault allegations in 2014.

+Legal issues

 1965–1996 allegations

 The earliest allegation against Cosby dates back to December 1965: in 2005, Kristina Ruehli came forward as Jane Doe #12 in the Andrea Constand case and alleged that Cosby had drugged and assaulted her at that time in his Beverly Hills home.
 Further, Ruehli said she had told her boyfriend about the incident, and had told her daughter in the 1980s.

 In the early 1980s, Joan Tarshis told freelance reporter John Milward about an alleged sexual assault by Cosby.
 Milward did not write about the allegations.
 In 1996, Playboy Playmate Victoria Valentino gave a videotaped interview in which she made sexual assault allegations against Cosby.
 The interview was conducted for an exposé on the lives of Playboy models, which was never published.

 After the allegations resurfaced in 2014, Wendy Williams recalled that during her radio show in 1990, she referred to sexual assault allegations against Cosby that had been published in the National Enquirer tabloid.
 Williams said Cosby called her boss in the middle of the broadcast demanding that Williams be fired.